 K-State Crowned National Champion Meat Animal Evaluation Team

-MANHATTAN, Kan. – The Kansas State University Meat Animal Evaluation Team won National Champion honors in the 2017 Collegiate Meat Animal Evaluation Contest in Manhattan, Kan.
-The team was recognized Tuesday, April 4 at the Stanley Stout Center following the three-day competition.
+MANHATTAN, Kan. – The Kansas State University Meat Animal Evaluation Team won National Champion honors at the 2022 Collegiate Meat Animal Evaluation Contest hosted in Lubbock, Texas.
+The team was recognized Tuesday, April 26 following the three-day competition.

 The event, previously known as the AKSARBEN contest, now rotates between host institutions across the country.
 The competition includes live market animal carcass predictions and pricing, breeding animal evaluation and meat judging competition and truly serves as a capstone judging experience for students with its incorporation of so many industry applicable concepts.

-The team is coached by Dr. Travis O'Quinn and Chris Mullinix and assisted by graduate students Austin Langemeier and Lauren Prill.
+The team is coached by Dr. Travis O'Quinn and Chris Mullinix.

 Champion Team — Breeding Division